shiplet/korgapp/README.md

 Open the downloaded file `vagrant.dmg`, and go through the OSX install process.
 After Vagrant installs, `cd` into the project directory and boot Vagrant.
+It may ask you to install a VirtualMachine software.
+I use [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

 ```
 $ cd korgapp